What is Tapas?

 Tapas is a collection of small snacks and small portion dishes that is eaten with more of a grazing attitude.
 Fun right?

 Tapas can be as simple as some marinated olives or a few slices of meat and cheese accompanied by roasted red peppers and a few nuts.
-Sounds much like a Charcuterie or cheese board.
+Sounds much like a cheese tray or charcuterie board.

 The word Tapas is used to basically describe a smaller portion or snack-size of any dish.